eli-quereli/multimodal-tm/README.md

 # multimodal-tm

-Multimodal Topic Modeling of Conspiracy Theories on Telegram
+Code for the paper "Multimodal Topic Modeling of Conspiracy Theories on Telegram" (Anonymous Submission)